 Charlotte also gained experience in professional regulation during a secondment to the Nursing and Midwifery Council (the NMC) where she sat in the Fitness to Practise directorate, assisting lawyers with the preparation and bringing of cases on behalf of the NMC.
 During this time Charlotte frequently attended hearings and the High Court.
 The highlight of this secondment for Charlotte was representing the NMC in a substantive hearing and for several interim order hearings.

 For her first seat, Charlotte was placed in the Succession & Tax team where she assisted on an assortment of matters, including probate, wills and estate planning for high net-worth individuals.

 Charlotte studied English Literature at the University of Warwick before completing her GDL and LPC at law school in Bristol.
 Charlotte joined Blake Morgan in 2015 to undertake her Training Contract.

-Articles by Charlotte
+Insights by Charlotte

 A settlement agreement (previously called a compromise agreement) is mainly entered into by an employee and employer at the end of the employment relationship and involves the employee waiving their...Read More

 This article first appeared in Personnel Today on 29 October 2018, please click here to read the full article.
 Protecting trade secrets and confidential information is crucial.
 What steps can employers take...Read More